Understanding Cognitive Distortions

 Where can I learn more about this stuff?

 If you want help with breaking free of negative thought patterns, I highly recommend getting a counselor.
 You can do in-person therapy or online therapy.
-The two best known programs for online therapy are TalkSpace and BetterHelp.
+The best program for online therapy, and a sponsor of Soberish, is BetterHelp.

 It’s an affordable option and they do their best to pair you with the right person (and you can switch therapists if you aren’t improving with your initial doc).